Symbolbild: Tennis im redaktionellen Magazinkontext

 The Connected Racket Revolution

-For beginners, that means instant feedback: Are you hitting the ball cleanly or framing it?
-Does your serve have enough spin?
-Is your forehand getting faster or plateauing?
-For advanced players, it unlocks a world of data analysis previously reserved for pros.
-The impact on motivation is huge—progress becomes measurable, and measurable progress keeps you coming back.
+For beginners, this means: You see immediately whether you hit the ball centrally or on the frame.
+Whether your serve has enough spin.
+Whether your forehand is getting faster or stagnating.
+And for advanced players, it opens up a world of data analysis that was previously reserved for pros.
+The effect on motivation is enormous – progress becomes measurable, and measurable progress keeps you on the ball.

 ATP Social Media Growth